From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 Shows empathy, highlights the outcome, and speaks directly to the user’s lifestyle.

-To reach Japanese consumers—especially as a foreign business—you need to excel at the formats where action happens.
+To reach Japanese consumers, especially as a foreign business, you must excel at the formats where action happens.
 Here are the most critical ones for SMEs and how to approach them:

 Landing Pages

-Should be structured with benefits first, followed by proof, trust elements, and a gentle CTA.
+Should be structured with benefits, followed by proof, trust elements, and a gentle CTA.

 Start with a clear emotional value: